djpardis/djpardis.github.io/pod.md

   lastmod: 2025-07-05
 og:
   title: "Pod - Pardis Noorzad"
-  description: "Conversations with friends about all aspects of building businesses, technology trends, best practices, events, and learning new things."
+  description: "Conversations with friends about all aspects of business building.
+We explore tech trends, share best practices, and talk about learning new things in our ever-changing world."
-  image: /files/pics/profile_pic.jpg
+  image: /files/pics/107winslogo.png
   type: website
 twitter:
   card: summary_large_image
   title: "Pod - Pardis Noorzad"
-  description: "Conversations with friends about all aspects of building businesses, technology trends, best practices, events, and learning new things."
+  description: "Conversations with friends about all aspects of business building.
+We explore tech trends, share best practices, and talk about learning new things in our ever-changing world."
-  image: /files/pics/profile_pic.jpg
+  image: /files/pics/107winslogo.png
 ---

 <div style="margin: 0 auto; max-width: min(500px, 100%); text-align: center;">
     <img src="/files/pics/2021 giants.jpg" alt="2021 SF Giants" title="2021 SF Giants - 107 Wins" style="width: 100%; height: auto; display: block;">
 </div>

-Welcome to the brand new [107 Wins](https://107wins.club) podcast, where we host conversations with friends about all aspects of business building.
+Welcome to the brand new [107 Wins](https://107wins.club) podcast, where we host conversations about all aspects of business building.
 We explore tech trends, share best practices, and talk about learning new things in our ever-changing world.

 **Already scheduled for an upcoming episode?**